nekiter/beholder_scanner/README.md

 ## Why implement a process scanner?

-- There is some motivations to implement this from zero:
+There is some motivations to implement this from zero:

-- Lerning, the process of developing this helps to understand how another softwares does memory scanning, how linux kernel does memory allocation, etc...
+- Learning, the process of developing this helps to understand how other softwares does memory scanning, how linux kernel does memory allocation, etc...

-- Implement some features that makes the scanning process easier.
+- Implement features that makes the scanning process easier.

 - Create a python interface for easy automation and development of bots.